`

 Streets

-Each Street Set consists of five 10" long pieces, 6" wide, enough length to provide a street for one side of a Full Block of four Block Sections, with a bit more to spare.
-Also, there is a 6" square section to serve as an Intersection between Full Blocks and other Streets.
+Each Street Set consists of 4 10" long pieces, 6" wide, enough length to provide a street for one side of a Full Block of four Block Sections, with a bit more to spare.
+Also, there is a 10" x 8" section of Intersection between Full Blocks and other Streets.
 Each Street piece has a center traffic stripe, and each set has two lengths with manholes (which should each be separated by at least one length without one) to provide one more place to flee when the action gets too hot!

 Asphalt Street Sample